-The Group's results for the period are set out in the consolidated statement of comprehensive income on page 13 of these financial statements.
+The Group's results for the year are set out in the consolidated statement of comprehensive income on page 13 of these financial statements.

-A review of the business, significant contracts, progress and the Group's future prospects can be found in the Chairman's statement.
+A review of the business, significant contracts, progress and the group's future prospects can be found in the Chairman's Statement.